 - 1. In Page view, select the banner. - The General tab of the Banner Properties palette appears. - In the Style section, select Other, and choose a different style from the dropdown list. - 3.
-In the Display section, select Vertical or Horizontal orientation.
+In the Display section, select Horizontal or Vertical orientation.